 PV is often first suspected because of an abnormal CBC (eg, Hb > 18.5 g/dL in men or > 16.5 g/dL in women), but it must be considered in patients with suggestive symptoms, particularly Budd-Chiari syndrome (however, some patients develop Budd-Chiari syndrome before the Hct increases).
 Neutrophils and platelets are often, but not invariably, increased; in patients with only elevated Hb, PV may be present, but secondary erythrocytosis, a more common cause of elevated Hb, must first be considered (see Secondary Erythrocytosis).
 PV should also be considered in the rare patient with a normal Hb level but microcytosis and evidence of iron deficiency; this combination of findings can occur with iron-limited hematopoiesis, which is a hallmark of some cases of PV.

-New WHO criteria for diagnosis have been established (see WHO Criteria for Diagnosis of Polycythemia Vera).
+New WHO criteria for diagnosis have been established (see Table 3: WHO Criteria for Diagnosis of Polycythemia Vera).
 Thus, patients suspected of having PV typically should have testing for JAK2 mutations; bone marrow examination is not always necessary.

 When done, bone marrow typically shows panmyelosis, large and clumped megakaryocytes, and sometimes reticulin fibers.
 However, no bone marrow findings absolutely differentiate between PV and other disorders of excessive erythrocytosis, such as congenital familial polycythemia.